bbonf/blind-anki/README.md

 blind-anki
 ==========

-an Anki add-on that hides stats
+An Anki add-on that hides stats.

+Helps when feeling overwhelmed by neglected decks.